What was the problem with the same old same old Defence Consulting Model?

 What is clear is that Defence is seeking cost reduction, greater transparency and access to SME.
-With a 300m AUD cost reduction challenge to the professional services sector and clear intentions to rationalise its vendors for large programs through the (re)-establishment of Main Service Providers, it is clear that things are going to have to change.
+With a AUD$300 million cost reduction challenge to the professional services sector and clear intentions to rationalise its vendors for large programs through the (re)-establishment of Main Service Providers, it is clear that things are going to have to change.

 We think that there are 3 keys to mounting a successful campaign to Win and Deliver the Major Service Provider Role.
 And one of them is free.